MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/overview.md

   - D365FS
 ---

-# Welcome to Dynamics 365 for Field Service
+# Overview Dynamics 365 for Field Service

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

-The Dynamics 365 for Field Service business application helps organizations deliver onsite support at customer locations.
-The Field Service application includes the tools you need to manage work orders, scheduling, and your mobile workforce.
+The Dynamics 365 for Field Service business application helps you deliver onsite support at customer locations.
+With the Field Service application, you get the tools you need to manage work orders, scheduling, your mobile workforce, and more.

-## Examples of Field Service organizations
+Here are some examples of the types of organizations that use the application to manage their field service:

-- A medical device manufacturer sells machines to hospitals and clinics and provides maintenance services over the lifetime of the machine.
+- **Manufacturing**  A medical device manufacturer sells machines to hospitals and clinics, and uses the application to manage maintenance services over the lifetime of the machines.
-- A fiber optic cable utility company must respond to outages by dispatching technicians to problem areas.
+- **Utilities** A fiber optic cable utility company uses the appliation to respond to outages by dispatching technicians to problem areas.
-- A provider of in-home healthcare services schedules and dispatches healthcare workers to multiple patients each day to administer medicine and other care.
+- **Health care** An  in-home healthcare service service provider uses the application to schedule and dispatch healthcare workers to administer medicine and other care to multiple patients.
-- A facilities manager provides maintenance and repair services for heating and cooling equipment.
+- **Equipment repair** A facilities manager uses the application to deliver maintenance and repair services for heating and cooling equipment.

 ## Field Service trends